 The building construction will commence Summer 2022 and is estimated to be completed for the school year 2024, with the existing building demolition and sitework following thereafter.
-The parking lots will be completed in late Fall 2024 and the playfields the Spring of 2025.
+The parking lots and two of the fields will be completed in late Fall 2024 with the remainder of the playfields completed in the Spring of 2025.

 12. What if the project is not approved by the Town?

-The Town would lose millions of dollars in State grant funding to resolve the deteriorating conditions of the 52-year-old Stoneham High School.
-The Town would still have to spend significant dollars on capital improvements in the upcoming years to address deficiencies and bring the building up to current building codes without addressing educational programming.
+The Town would lose the approximately $49 million in State grant funding to resolve the deteriorating conditions of the 53-year-old Stoneham High School.
+The Town would still have to spend approximately $128 million on capital improvements in the upcoming years to address deficiencies and bring the building up to current building codes without addressing educational programming.
 One hundred percent of these costs would be paid by the Town.